 - Camp Alpha Bitch Judy gives one in Sleep Away Camp just before she questions Angela about why she never seems to take showers with the rest of the girls.

 - Elliot Reid of Scrubs often does this as part of her manic Girly Girl personality.

 - Endora, mother of Samantha from Bewitched routinely sniffs at her son-in-law Darrin because he has no powers as one of the muggles.
-Add in Malicious Misnaming, and it's clear Endora regards Darrin as little better than a chihuahua.
+Add in Malicious Misnaming, and it's clear Endora regards Darrin as little better than a Chihuahua.

 - 50 Cent does a very intimidating one in "I Can Hear Your Heartbeat".

-- Wario and Bowser Jr. of the Mario franchise are both very fond of this.
+- Wario and Bowser Jr. of the Super Mario Bros. franchise are both very fond of this.
 Bowser Jr. in particular does one during the opening cut-scene of Mario Super Sluggers to convey his jealousy that Mario and his friends have their own Baseball island to play on.

 - Onmyōji: Yōkinshi, being as arrogant as he can get, lets out this kind of noise when he is hit with an enemy attack and when he's executing one of his special skills namely, passing his turn to another teammate.